MBenman/MBenman.github.io/_about/hello.md

 ---

 ---
 Hi, I'm Maxwell.
-I like to team up with people to create nifty things that make people smile.
+I love to team up with people to create nifty things that make people smile.
 I achieve that by blending technologies, hopping between design and development, and making sure everything has just the right spark for the task.
-I pride myself on having a broad, versatile skill set, and I'm as happy wielding a mouse and keyboard as I am a drill or soldering iron.
+I'm just as happy wielding the pen tool as I am a soldering iron or a pivot table, and I'm always looking for new tools to learn.

 I'm looking to join a fast-paced, mission-driven team that values great work in all aspects—one that values innovative products, but also healthy team dynamics, efficient collaboration, and constructive communication.